ibakhat-F-101/IlyasMasterThesis/janus-main/reporting/project_management/Rules-for-Janus-project.md

 - [x] I, Querinjean Arnaud, read, analyzed, questioned, understand and approve these principles, methodologies, rules and procedures and will abide by them.
 - [x] I, De Sousa Barros Leal Mendo, read, analyzed, questioned, understand and approve these principles, methodologies, rules and procedures and will abide by them.
 - [x] I, Bakhat Ilyas, read, analyzed, questioned, understand and approve these principles, methodologies, rules and procedures and will abide by them.
+- [x] I, Manuelle Ndamtang, read, analyzed, questioned, understand and approve these principles, methodologies, rules and procedures and will abide by them.